editorconfig-checker/editorconfig-checker/README.md

 #### Default excludes

-If you don't pass the `i` or `ignore` flag to the binary these files are excluded automatically:
+If you don't pass the `ignore-defaults` flag to the binary these files are excluded automatically:
 ```
 "yarn\\.lock$",
 "package-lock\\.json",